TeYuanLiu/teyuanliu.github.io/content/blog/go.md

 ### gRPC

 gRPC enables a client to call a function on a server as if it were a local function.
+It supports bi-directional and unary like client or server streaming.

 #### Protocol buffer